ChaseHardin/hamster_api/README.md

 When code has been accepted it will be merged into the `Master` branch.

 ## Deploy API
-We are using `Heroku` to host the hamster Api.
-These were the steps taken to create/deploy project to `Heroku`.
+We are using Heroku to host the hamster Api.
+These were the steps taken to create/deploy project to Heroku.
 API can be found here: https://sheltered-chamber-13682.herokuapp.com/greet

 ## Step 1